Transformer-Based Multi-Agent Reinforcement Learning for Networked Systems with Long-Range Interactions: Experiments and Analyses

 \subsubsection{Rumor Spreading Environment}

-In this environment, the goal is to maximize the spread of information from a set of seed nodes (3 in this case).
-The dynamics are governed by a maximum transmission rate of 0.25 (at full boosting factor) and a market saturation factor of $\kappa=3$, which makes spreading more difficult as more nodes become aware.
+In this environment, the goal is to maximize the spread of information from a set of seed nodes (3 are used for training).
+We use a base transmission rate of $\beta_0=0.25$ (at full boosting factor) and a market saturation factor of $\kappa=3$, which makes spreading more difficult as more nodes become aware.
 For the reward function, an exponential penalty is applied to boosting-factor usage and a linear reward is applied to the aware nodes, directly incentivizing propagation.